When Jewish youth explore their Jewish culture and values, and are encouraged to challenge themselves and others, they begin a lifetime of belonging.

 BCHSJS is a regional Sunday school program for Jewish teens in grades 8-12.
 We draw from 23 different northern New Jersey congregations (Conservative, Reform, Reconstructionist and Orthodox) and have non-affiliated students enrolled as well.
 For more than 40 years, we have been giving local teens the tools to form a Jewish identity that carries them into adulthood and stays with them for life.

 BCHSJS is not “old school” Hebrew school.
 Our program combines fun social activities with engaging, relevant Jewish studies taught by passionate, inspiring teachers.
 To help today’s over-scheduled teens enhance their preparation for college, we offer many opportunities for them to fulfill their community service requirements and even to earn college credits.
-We are proud to be one of the only supplemental community high schools in the country that has a special guidance program, “Project Success,” so students with special needs can fully integrate and thrive in our program.

 BCHSJS students have fun being Jewish and their friendships take root and flourish through many of our planned social and spiritual activities.
 From going to Broadway shows, Six Flags-Great Adventure, snow tubing and ice skating, scavenger hunts and more, students make friendships that last long beyond high school.
 They learn the true meaning of Shabbat while spending overnight time with other BCHSJS students, and can even experience a full Shabbaton weekend retreat.
 Years after they’ve graduated, students tell us that the social activities at BCHSJS – and the Jewish friends with whom they enjoyed these activities – were some of their most memorable high school memories.